Magic Internet Money Price Hits $1.00 on Top Exchanges (MIM)

-Magic Internet Money (MIM) traded 0.3% higher against the US dollar during the 24 hour period ending at 22:00 PM E.T. on June 1st.
-One Magic Internet Money coin can now be purchased for about $1.00 or 0.00003732 BTC on major cryptocurrency exchanges.
-Magic Internet Money has a total market capitalization of $103.92 million and approximately $586,929.61 worth of Magic Internet Money was traded on exchanges in the last day.
-In the last seven days, Magic Internet Money has traded 0.5% higher against the US dollar.
+Magic Internet Money (MIM) traded up 0.2% against the U.S. dollar during the twenty-four hour period ending at 0:00 AM E.T. on June 5th.
+Magic Internet Money has a market cap of $103.58 million and $731,703.33 worth of Magic Internet Money was traded on exchanges in the last 24 hours.
+One Magic Internet Money coin can currently be purchased for about $1.00 or 0.00003872 BTC on major exchanges.
+During the last seven days, Magic Internet Money has traded 0.1% higher against the U.S. dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.